-His business investments encompasses liquor, art, real estate (homes in Los Angeles, the Hamptons, Tribeca) and stakes in companies like Uber, worth an estimated $70 million (June 2019).
+His business investments encompass liquor, art, real estate (homes in Los Angeles, the Hamptons, Tribeca) and stakes in companies like Uber, worth an estimated $70 million (June 2019).

-In September 2016 Jay Z signed a two-year deal to produce TV and film projects with the The Weinstein Company.
+In September 2016 Jay-Z signed a two-year deal to produce TV and film projects with The Weinstein Company.

 In 2015 he bought Swedish tech company Aspiro for $56 million in cash.
 Aspiro operates the streaming service Tidal.
 His stake in the company is now worth an estimated $100 million (June 2019).

-On November 5, 2014, it was announced that Mr. Carter had acquired additional interest in Armand de Brignac ("Ace of Spades") Champagne brand from Sovereign Brands.
+On November 5, 2014, it was announced that Jay-Z had acquired additional interest in Armand de Brignac ("Ace of Spades") Champagne brand from Sovereign Brands.

 He was a part owner of the New Jersey Nets, paying a reported $1 million for one-fifteenth of one percent of the team.
 His influence on the project has been wildly disproportionate to his ownership stake and so is the money he stands to make from it.
 The Net's new arena, Barclays Center, will open with eight sold out Jay-Z concerts.
 The arena's most exclusive "Vault" suites, for which fans will have to shell out $550,000 a year to have access to, will offer patrons Armand de Brignac champagne.
 Jay-Z "promotes" and "holds a financial interest" in Armand de Brignac.
 His 40/40 sports bar/club will open a new location at the Barclays Center.
 Rocawear, his clothing line, will have a store at the arena.
 The Nets will employ advertising agency, Translation, which is half-owned by Jay-Z.

 He is a co-own of The 40/40 Club, an upscale sports bar with locations in New York City, Atlantic City and Las Vegas.
-He also has ownership stakes in a Greenwich Village bistro, the Spotted Pig; creative and operational control of the Rocawear clothing line which he bought from his founding partners then sold in 2007 for $204 million; and the Carol's Daughter a beauty line he co-owns.
+He also has ownership stakes in a Greenwich Village bistro, the Spotted Pig.